cibox/cibox/contrib/ansible-role-php/README.md

 A list of the PHP packages to install (OS-specific by default).
 You'll likely want to install common packages like `php`, `php-cli`, `php-devel` and `php-pdo`, and you can add in whatever other packages you'd like (for example, `php-gd` for image manipulation, or `php-ldap` if you need to connect to an LDAP server for authentication).

-_Note: If you're using Debian/Ubuntu, you may also need to install `libapache2-mod-fastcgi` (for cgi/PHP-FPM) or `libapache2-mod-php5` (or a similar package depending on PHP version) if you want to use `mod_php` with Apache._
+_Note: If you're using Debian/Ubuntu, you also need to install `libapache2-mod-fastcgi` (for cgi/PHP-FPM) or `libapache2-mod-php7.0` (or a similar package depending on PHP version) if you want to use `mod_php` with Apache._

     php_enable_webserver: true